PanDAWMS/panda-docs/docs/source/developer/contribution.rst

 How to install your local changes to your instances
 -----------------------------------------------------
 You can install and test your changes locally before submitting pull requests.
-The following examples shows how to install local changes to own PanDA server.
+The following example shows how to install local changes to your own PanDA server.

 .. prompt:: bash